tobeneck/soea_influential_inds/README.md

 python3 benchmark_sphere.py
 ```

-The output of the test data woll be saved to the *data* folder.
+The output of the test data will be saved to the *data* folder.
 It can be evaluated using the *code/paper_plots.ipynb* notebook.

 ## Citation
 If you have used this work for research purposes, you can cite it with: